 This year the cast of talented members included:

-Savannah Hawke - Prior to Savannah's recruitment we relied on a series of accounting temps to handle the day-to-day bookkeeping and administrative requirements of the LAJF.
+- Savannah Hawke - P rior to Savannah's recruitment we relied on a series of accounting temps to handle the day-to-day bookkeeping and administrative requirements of the LAJF.
 This did not work for our organization.
 Savannah has consistently demonstrated a capacity to remain unflustered even as she worked to resolve problems that would have challenged the most stoic of souls.
-Due entirely to her hard work, talent, persistence and attention to detail we have resolved longstanding administrative issues AND still found time to get our staff, vendors and F&I committee caught up on all the work that is required to keep lights on, staff paid and campers fed.
+Due entirely to her hard work, talent, persistence, and attention to detail we have resolved longstanding administrative issues AND still found time to get our staff, vendors and F&I committee caught up on all the work that is required to keep lights on, staff paid and campers fed.
+Thank you, Savannah.

-Ritam Mehta - Ritam has managed to where many hats- so many, I have lost track.
+- Ritam Mehta - Ritam has managed to wear many hats- so many, I have lost track.
 Ritam has transformed our web and social media presence.
 He has helped us to transition to modern email and phone systems, redesign our websites, take advantage of Facebook to involve alumni in the CRS experience and to support our recent campers.
 He did all of this while being a full-time student, part-time intern with the NYC Board of Education AND serving as a staff member at CRS this summer.
+Thank you, Ritam.

 If I ever begin to wonder why it is that our volunteers are willing to devote thousands of collective hours per year on the essential tasks of fundraising, facilities management, budgeting and governance, all I need to do is look at the dedication of the staff.
 The commitment of young, talented, CRS alumni year after year continues to inspire me.
 Their belief in our mission and program is the best form of inspiration I can ask for.